CiscoDevNet/intersight-powershell/docs/Set-IntersightTamAdvisoryDefinition.md

 ```

 ### -DatePublished
-Date when the security advisory was first published by Cisco.
+Date when the security/field-notice/end-of-life advisory was first published by Cisco.

 ```yaml
 Type: DateTime